Indika (video game)

 Indika is a 2024 third-person adventure game developed by Odd Meter and published by 11 Bit Studios.
-It was released in May 2024 for Windows, PlayStation 5, and Xbox Series X/S, and was ported to Nintendo Switch in November 2025.
-The game received generally positive reviews.
+It was released in May 2024 for Windows, PlayStation 5 and Xbox Series X/S, and for Nintendo Switch in November 2025.
+It received generally positive reviews.

 Gameplay

 In the game, players take control of Indika, a nun looking to adjust to a monastic life.
 The twist in the tale comes in the form of her companion: she has a connection with the Devil himself; and it is this connection, or relationship, that is further explored in the game.
 The game emphasizes on this story-telling device and the conflict between the church's perspectives and lifestyle and her own doubts and religious beliefs.
 The game requires players to navigate various obstacles, do platforming sequences, solve puzzles, obtain collectibles while traversing across surreal landscapes and interacting with strange people during this journey.